 The decision on whether to establish a subsidiary or branch office will generally depend on commercial and taxation considerations, rather than legal considerations.

-The following table sets out the main legal and taxation differences between incorporating a company in New Zealand and doing business through a branch office registered in New Zealand.
+The graphic on page 17 sets out the main legal and taxation differences between incorporating a company in New Zealand and doing business through a branch office registered in New Zealand.